Where does technology fit within our schools vision?

 How do pupils use technology?

 There is no denying that technology and computers will play a huge part in our pupils future education, employment and daily lives.
 Our priority is to ensure that pupils are equipped to use technology effectively and safely and become outstanding digital citizens.
-Our classrooms are well equipped with every class having iPads on hand in the classroom at a ratio of approximately 1 iPad for every 2 pupils from Year 1 to Year 4.
-We currently deploy iPads to every pupil in Year 5 and 6 and these are taken home at the end of the day so that learning can continue seamlessly at home.
-For more information on this see the in the 'Family iPad' project section.
+Our classrooms are well equipped with every class having iPads on hand in the classroom at a ratio of approximately 1 iPad for every 2 pupils in Year 1 and 2.
+We currently deploy iPads to every pupil in Years 3,4,5 and 6 and these are taken home at the end of the day so that learning can continue seamlessly at home.

 Not only do pupils use technology to access the broader curriculum as consumers and creators but pupils also take part in a constantly evolving and exciting computing curriculum the aims of which are outlined below: